Hotei123/kaggle-child-mind-institute/readme.md

 In order to better use the time series data, I wrote all the data into TFRecords, and trained a Keras model with it.

+TODO: describe how to run the shallow and deep solutions
+TODO: delete the sections of this file that are not going to be published.

 ### Install

 Working: